Snakes & Ladders

 Through subsequent research I came across Professor Tai Te Wu.
-Wu sent me the document Politics Dictates Scientific Truth which gives an overview of his experience.
+Wu sent me the document Politics Dictates Scientific Truth which gives an overview of his experience within academia.
 All of Wu's publications can be found on this page along with correspondence between Wu and Maurice Wilkins.

-In Secondary Structures Of DNA, Wu proposes an alternative structure to explain the diffraction pattern in Photo 51:
+In his 1969 paper Secondary Structures Of DNA, Wu proposes an alternative structure to explain the diffraction pattern in Photo 51: